codio/knowledge/source/instructors/setupcourses/custom-coach-extensions.rst

 Using your own LLMs in custom assistants via Codio's LLM Proxy
 --------------------------------------------------------------

-If you'd prefer to send API requests to your own LLM (commercial or open-source) instead of Codio's built-in Anthropic LLM, you can do so by leveraging your Organization Level LLM API keys via Codio's LLM Proxy.
+You can use your own LLM (commercial or open-source) instead of Codio's built-in Anthropic LLM by leveraging your Organization Level LLM API keys via Codio's LLM Proxy.

 Please refer to our documentation on adding LLM API keys to your Codio Organization and enabling it for a course.
 `Large Language Models in Codio <https://docs.codio.com/instructors/admin/organization/llms.html>`_